sebsto/amplify-ios-getting-started/code/README-TLDR.md

 sudo /bin/launchctl load /Library/LaunchDaemons/$RUNNER_NAME.plist
 ```

+### Store your build secrets

+Store your build secrets in a safe place.
+I use [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html).

+- See this script to prepare your secrets : `cli-build/import_secrets.sh`

+- See `ci-actions/01_keychain.sh` and `ci-actions/06_deploy_testflight.sh` to see how to consume these secrets from your build scripts.

-## IAM Permission for your CICD host
+### IAM Permission for your CICD host

 (Remove the Amplify related permissions when not using AWS Amplify)